nickbrandt/GitLab/doc/user/project/merge_requests/browser_performance_testing.md

 For GitLab versions earlier than 12.4, you can copy and use the job as defined in that template.

+CAUTION: **Caution:**
+The job definition provided by the template does not support Kubernetes yet.
+For a complete example of a more complex setup that works in Kubernetes, see [here](https://gitlab.com/gitlab-org/gitlab/blob/master/lib/gitlab/ci/templates/Jobs/Browser-Performance-Testing.gitlab-ci.yml).

 Add the following to your `.gitlab-ci.yml` file:

 ```yaml